 Sun, sand and surf!
-You can enjoy all three without ever having to hit the road or show your passport.
+You can enjoy all three, close to home this summer.
 So grab some sunscreen and hit up one of these sunny Hamilton beaches.

 Don’t leave without trying the coolest new attractions – Boarder Pass Wakeboarding (like water skiing without a boat) and Treetop Trekking Hamilton, an adventure park with a zip line and aerial games.

 Fishing, fun and frolic: Christie Lake

 *Please note Christie Lake beach and swimming area is temporarily closed.

 Antique enthusiasts know Christie, for its twice-a-year Christie Antique and Vintage Show.
 Over the summer, there are plenty of non-shopping activities to discover including disc golf, similar to golf but with a Frisbee and not a golf ball.

 Hikers and bikers are in their happy place here with more than 10 kilometres of trails through pine-filled forests and meadows.
 If you’re more of a water type, rent a canoe or kayak onsite and explore to the fullest.

 Thrills and chills in action central: Confederation Park/Van Wagner’s Beach

 With more than 93 hectares, Confederation Beach Park in the northeast part of the city, ticks a lot of boxes.